facelessuser/ScopeHunter/docs/src/markdown/usage.md

 #### `show_simulated_alpha_colors`

-When showing color values, ScopeHunter can show the perceived color value of transparent colors.
+For Sublime <3150, when showing color values, ScopeHunter can show the perceived color value of transparent colors.
 It mixes the transparent foreground with the background giving the color value you are actually seeing.

 #### `selectors`

-Show the color scheme selectors that are responsible for applying the visible color and styles.
+For Sublime <3150, this shows the color scheme selectors that are responsible for applying the visible color and styles.

 #### `file_paths`